Hi! I'm Jaclyn.

 Jaclyn's Official-ish Bio

 Jaclyn Desforges is a writer, editor and workshop facilitator whose work has appeared in Today's Parent, Homemakers, Fresh Juice, Introvert, Dear, Mind Body Green and other publications.
-Her poetry is forthcoming in Peregrine.
+Her poetry has appeared in Peregrine and is forthcoming in Mortar Magazine.
 She studied Fine Arts Cultural Studies at York University with a focus on community arts practice, followed by Centennial College's post-graduate journalism program.
 In 2015, she completed the Amherst Writers & Artists Method leadership training program and began facilitating writing workshops through her business, Nest & Story.
 She also became a member of the Toronto Writers Collective and facilitated a weekly workshop at the Toronto Rape Crisis Centre.
 Jaclyn is currently completing her MFA in creative writing at the University of British Columbia.
 She lives in Toronto with her husband and toddler.